bkko79/react-scratch/README.md

 - [React](https://en.reactjs.org/docs/react-api.html)
 - [React-DOM](https://en.reactjs.org/docs/react-dom.html)

-As those official documents are horrible at explaining each packages, to solely understand what each does I do recommend to check out its own npmjs document.
+As those official documents are horrible at explaining what each packages do, to solely understand what each does I do recommend to check out its own `npmjs` document.

 - [React npm](https://www.npmjs.com/package/react)
 - [React-DOM npm](https://www.npmjs.com/package/react-dom)